 Don’t give away your personal information

 Would you turn to the person next to you in a bar and give them your address?
 Of course, you wouldn’t.
 The same applies when you’re travelling.
-You might have met some like-minded travellers on day trips in LA or be getting on well with the locals, but that doesn’t mean you need to give away personal information.
+You might have met some like-minded travellers either by getting on well with the locals, but that doesn’t mean you need to give away personal information.
 If you want to meet up at a later date, arrange to meet in a public place or at a local café or landmark instead.
 You don’t have to be suspicious of everyone you meet, but there’s nothing wrong with self-preservation.

 Join a day tour